scalar-labs/scalardb/docs/two-phase-commit-transactions.md

 }
 ```

+You need to call `rollback()` in all the coordinator/participant processes when an error happens.

 You can call `prepare()` parallelly in the coordinator/participant processes.
 Note that you need to call `commit()` in the coordinator process first.
 After that, you can call `commit()` parallelly in the participant processes.